Steven-Eardley/lcd_screen/readme.md

 May as well use the main python environment - use the above pip command without a virtualenv to install the dependencies if they're not already there.

-Currently the useful code is in screentest.py.
+Currently the useful code is in screenController.py.
+You can have a play with the working functionality in by running

+	sudo python test_screen.py

 Running scripts with GPIO access requires sudo access.

 ## Class references